 1 have suggested they were operational issues.
-2 the issues that didn't come near the PHA was the Bicalutamide issue; you had no awareness of that at all 3 prior to the Early Alert.
-Untriaged referrals, the PHA 4 5 became aware of these through the SAIs in 2017, and subsequently through to 2020 the SAIs identified that 6 7 issue, and I think, in summary format, there was a 8 reassurance given that e-triage had been introduced; is that right?
-9 because e-triage was seen as a fail-safe, and I think the public health consultant forgive me, I can't remember which one had sought assurance also from GP colleagues involved in that that it was a fail-safe. - And just on that particular issue, one of the functions 11:38 95 Q. or the main function of SAIs, I suppose, from the Public Health Agency's point of view, is the identification of themes of concern that would allow for learning across all Trusts and all areas that fall under your remit and the triage issue is probably a 11:38 good example of that, that learning could be fed across other Trusts, and I appreciate this is before and just leading up to your time when you took up post, but is it the case when an issue like triage is identified as a problem area and an electronic system is purported to 11:38 resolve that and was going to be implemented by a Trust, is that something then that the PHA would share that learning with other Trusts or did each Trust just get to that stage independently?
+One of 2 the issues that didn't come near the PHA was the 3 Bicalutamide issue; you had no awareness of that at all 4 prior to the Early Alert.
+Untriaged referrals, the PHA 5 became aware of these through the SAIs in 2017, and 11:37 6 subsequently through to 2020 the SAIs identified that 7 issue, and I think, in summary format, there was a 8 reassurance given that e-triage had been introduced; is 9 that right?
+10 Α. Yes, that's correct.
+Reassurance had been given 11:37 11 because e-triage was seen as a fail-safe, and I think 12 the public health consultant - forgive me, I can't 13 remember which one - had sought assurance also from GP 14 colleagues involved in that that it was a fail-safe.
+15 95 Q. And just on that particular issue, one of the functions 11:38 16 or the main function of SAIs, I suppose, from the 17 Public Health Agency's point of view, is the 18 identification of themes of concern that would allow 19 for learning across all Trusts and all areas that fall 20 under your remit and the triage issue is probably a 11:38 21 good example of that, that learning could be fed across 22 other Trusts, and I appreciate this is before and just 23 leading up to your time when you took up post, but is 24 it the case when an issue like triage is identified as 25 a problem area and an electronic system is purported to 11:38 26 resolve that and was going to be implemented by a 27 Trust, is that something then that the PHA would share 28 that learning with other Trusts or did each Trust just 29 get to that stage independently?